Druidsdream

 Druidsdream is a historic house at 144 Gibson Avenue in Narragansett, Rhode Island.
 It is a 2 1/2-story stone structure, completed in 1884.
 It was built, probably by predominantly Narragansett stonemasons, for Joseph Hazard, a locally prominent landowner and botanist.
-It has a cross gable plan, with its main facade divided into three bays, looking south over landscaped grounds.
-The central bay has a slightly projecting pavilion, with the second floor bays filled with French doors and iron railings.
+It has a cross-gable plan, with its main facade divided into three bays and looking south over landscaped grounds.
+The central bay has a slightly projecting pavilion, with the second-floor bays filled with French doors and iron railings.

 The house was listed on the National Register of Historic Places in 1989.